FoxFurry/UTM-TMPS-LABS/README.md

 ### Web-hosting department

+#### Lab 1

-This project is about 2 types of people: people who work in IT department and consumers who ask IT depart to host their website.
+This project is about 2 types of people: people who work in IT department and consumers who ask IT depart to cloudProvider their website.

 **Refer to service layer to see them in details**